fmorenovr/fmorenovr.github.io/_posts/2017-03-20-Using-Virt-Manager-Tool.md

 # Virt-Manager

 Is a desktop-driven virtual machine manager with which users can manage virtual machines (VMs).
-Virt-Manager is a Light virtualizer using KVM and Qemu.
+Virt-Manager is a Light virtualizer using KVM, Xen and Qemu.

 ## Installing